fungos/blog/content/post/rust-windows-vscode.md

 > rustup run nightly cargo install rustfmt-nightly
 ```

-But now, formating your code should be done by issuing the command bellow, indicating it uses the nightly toolchain  otherwise and error loading its dependencies will happen:
+Now, formating code should be done by issuing the command bellow, indicating it uses the nightly toolchain otherwise and error loading its dependencies will happen:

 ```dos
 > cargo +nightly fmt